 Feet start or come together.
 One inscribes a 'Crescent' or 'C' as it moves.
 This allows the foot to go around obstacles such as his legs.

 Very quickly done.
 Feet are brought together.
-As the one sets down, the other immediately picks up and resets to the appropriate distance allowing the first to kick.>
+As the one sets down, the other immediately picks up and resets to the appropriate distance allowing the first to adjust the distancing or kick.

 Crossing Over (The instep)